ExeioS33/CRISP-DM-ML-PROJECT/README.md

 └── uv.lock
 ```

-# Model prediction specificities and improvements
+# Model Prediction Specificities and Improvements

-- I force the user to specify a random number of patients in the api http call which is not the good way to make a prediction.
+- Currently, the user is required to specify a random number of patients in the API HTTP call, which is not the best way to make a prediction.
-- Behind I generate random synthetic patients data (it was for demonstration purposes) and the model makes prediction on this dataset.
+- For demonstration purposes, I generate random synthetic patient data, and the model makes predictions on this dataset.
-- In the future, I will change the argument to pass in the http Post method to allow passing a full patient info.
-So the model predicts only for this specific patient if he's diseased or not.
+- In the future, I plan to change the argument passed in the HTTP POST method to allow passing full patient information so the model can predict if this specific patient has a disease or not.

-# General project improvements
+# General Project Improvements

-- Data preparation and modeling part are not accurate.
+- The data preparation and modeling parts are not accurate.
-- The model only predicts heart diseased patient in the json response of the api calls on synthetic data 😂.
+- The model only predicts heart disease in the JSON response of the API calls on synthetic data 😂.
-- utilities.ipynb contains my ML related functions library, it is actually deorganised and full of bad stuffs that need to be cleaned later on.
+- `utilities.ipynb` contains my ML-related functions library, which is currently disorganized and full of bad practices that need to be cleaned up later.

 # Constraints

-- The job had to be completed in less than 2 days which leads to precipitation in most of the steps of the CRISP-DM methodology.
+- The job had to be completed in less than 2 days, leading to rushed steps in the CRISP-DM methodology.
-- Lack of time for a deep understanding of business and data.
+- There was a lack of time for a deep understanding of the business and data.

-# Additional notes on commands.md
+# Additional Notes on `commands.md`

-- This file contains different terminal commands to run the api service that exposes the model and the command to call it.
+- This file contains different terminal commands to run the API service that exposes the model and the command to call it.
-- The Dockerfile is based on an existing image that contains all the ML tools so we won't need to redownload all the dependencies again.
+- The Dockerfile is based on an existing image that contains all the ML tools, so we don't need to redownload all the dependencies again.